anonymous-corgi/mont/src/notes/Android/RxJava_2x/RxJava_2x.md

 - ### Throttle
   + **throttleFirst()**: Returns an Observable that emits only the first item emitted by the source ObservableSource during sequential time windows of a specified duration.
+  **NOTE: throttleFirst is different from throttleLast. it is triggered by the first onNext and block the following onNext() in the time window.
+It reopens to pass onNext() after that time window (this onNext() is receive after that time freezing window)**

+  + **throttleWithTimeout() == debounce(long timeout, TimeUnit unit)**: Returns an Observable that mirrors the source ObservableSource, except that it drops items emitted by the source ObservableSource that are followed by newer items before a timeout value expires.
+The timer resets on each emission.**NOTE: in logic it more like throttleFirst**

-  + **throttleLast()**: Returns an Observable that emits only the last item emitted by the source ObservableSource during sequential time windows of a specified duration.
+  + **throttleLast() == sample(long period, TimeUnit unit)**: Returns an Observable that emits only the last item emitted by the source ObservableSource during sequential time windows of a specified duration.

-  + **throttleLatest()**: Throttles items from the upstream by first emitting the next item from upstream, then periodically emitting the latest item (if any) when the specified timeout elapses between them. **NOTE: quite similar with sample(). sample doesn't emits first item**
+  + **throttleLatest()**: **NOTE: work as throttleLast(), but throttleLast() doesn't emits first item while throttleLatest does.**

-  + **sample()**: Returns an Observable that emits the most recently emitted item (if any) emitted by the source ObservableSource within periodic time intervals or triggered by a sampler Observable.
+  + **sample(ObservableSource\<U\> sampler)**: Returns an Observable that emits the most recently emitted item (if any) emitted by the source ObservableSource within periodic time intervals or triggered by a sampler Observable.

+- ### Retry
+  + **retry(long times, Predicate\<? super Throwable\> predicate)**: Retries at most times or until the predicate returns false, whichever happens first.

+  + **retry(BiPredicate\<? super Integer, ? super Throwable\> predicate)**: Returns an Observable that mirrors the source ObservableSource, resubscribing to it if it calls {@code onError} and the predicate returns true for that specific exception and retry count. **NOTE: predicate passes the retry count and Throwable for you to decide whether to retry.**

+  + **retryUntil** is a simplified version of retry(BiPredicate predicate)